Dillon214/Demultiplex/Assignment-the-first/Answers.md

     Once we reach the end of our massive loop, we can return the tallies we counted for each index pair/bucket

+    My thoughts: I will avoid calling convert phred in loop by instead converting quality thresholds to ascii.

+    Accepted edits: Beagan suggests using sets for quickening logic.
+I think this is a good change, and will be implementing.

 5. High level functions.
 For each function, be sure to include: